isakrs/chat-to-pokeapi/test_cases.md

 max reponse time should be 5 seconds.

+Q: Give me some stats on Pichatou
+A: Should be some statistics on Picatou

+Q: Give me some stats on Usain Bolt
+A: Should be answer saying that this is not a relevant question for the API

-Q: How many pokemons exists?
+Q: How many pokemons are there?
-A: More than 1000.
+A: There are 1302.
+Make sure this number is in the answer.

 Q: What are the names of the characters in Star Wars?
 A: It should be a polite answer and it should be clear that this is not a pokemon related question.